statengeneraal/laws-markdown/verdrag/verdrag/tot/oprichting/van/het/internationaal/vaccinatie-instituut/BWBV0001340/README.md

 1. The Institute may be dissolved by a three-fourths majority of all voting members of the Board, if it is determined that the purposes of the Institute have been achieved to a satisfactory degree or if it is determined that the Institute will no longer be able to function effectively.
 2. In the case of dissolution, any land, physical plant and other assets situated in the host country and other countries, and made available to the Institute by the Government, and permanent fixed capital improvements thereon shall revert to the Government.
 The other assets of the Institute shall be transferred to such countries for use for similar purposes or distributed to institutions having purposes similar to those of the Institute in the respective countries after agreement between the governments of those countries and the Board in consultation with the Government.

+### Amendment  I*

+To carry out its FUNCTIONS, the Institute may prepare test vaccine lots for the purposes of evaluation and clinical testing.
+However, in accord with its STATUS as a scientific, developmental and education institution, the Institute shall not produce vaccines for sale under a product license or for other commercial sale.

+### Amendment  II*

+####Indemnity and liability

+The Board, officers, and employees, including consultants, of the Institute shall be indemnified by the Institute against all losses and expenses incurred by them in relation to the discharge of their duties, except such as have been caused by their willful act of default.

+### Amendment  III*

+The term of office and the selection of the members of the Board of Trustees appointed by WHO will be determined by WHO.

 ####Verdrag tot oprichting van het Internationaal Vaccinatie-instituut

-Overwegende dat het Initiatief tot Vaccinatie van Kinderen, (hierna te noemen „het CVI") een coalitie is van regeringen, multi- en bilaterale organisaties, niet-gouvernementele organisaties met inbegrip van stichtingen en verenigingen, en de industrie die gericht is op het waarborgen van de beschikbaarheid van veilige, doeltreffende en betaalbare vaccins, de ontwikkeling en introductie van nieuwe en verbeterde vaccins en op het vergroten van de capaciteit van ontwikkelingslanden op het gebied van ontwikkeling, productie en gebruik van vaccins bij immunisatieprogramma's; Overwegende dat ten tijde van het initiatief van het Ontwikkelingsprogramma van de Verenigde Naties (hierna te noemen „het UNDP") de Republiek Korea ermee heeft ingestemd als gastland op te treden voor een nieuw op te richten instituut, het Internationaal Vaccinatie-instituut (hierna te noemen „het Instituut"), dat zich toelegt op het vergroten van de capaciteit van ontwikkelingslanden op het gebied van vaccintechnologie en vaccingerelateerde onderzoeks- en ontwikkelingsactiviteiten; Overwegende dat de Partijen bij dit Verdrag het Instituut beschouwen als een instrument om bij te dragen tot de verwezenlijking van de doelstellingen van het CVI; Overwegende dat de Partijen bij dit Verdrag de wens koesteren het Instituut de vorm te geven van een internationale organisatie met een passend bestuur, een rechtspersoonlijkheid en een gepaste internationale status, voorrechten en immuniteiten en andere noodzakelijke voorwaarden om het Instituut in staat te stellen doeltreffend te werken aan het verwezenlijken van zijn doelstellingen; Overwegende dat de Partijen bij dit Verdrag het Instituut wensen op te richten als integrerend bestanddeel van het beleidskader, de strategie en de activiteiten van het CVI; Zijn de ondertekenende Partijen het volgende overeengekomen:
+Overwegende dat het Initiatief tot Vaccinatie van Kinderen, (hierna te noemen „het CVI”) een coalitie is van regeringen, multi- en bilaterale organisaties, niet-gouvernementele organisaties met inbegrip van stichtingen en verenigingen, en de industrie die gericht is op het waarborgen van de beschikbaarheid van veilige, doeltreffende en betaalbare vaccins, de ontwikkeling en introductie van nieuwe en verbeterde vaccins en op het vergroten van de capaciteit van ontwikkelingslanden op het gebied van ontwikkeling, productie en gebruik van vaccins bij immunisatieprogramma's; Overwegende dat ten tijde van het initiatief van het Ontwikkelingsprogramma van de Verenigde Naties (hierna te noemen „het UNDP”) de Republiek Korea ermee heeft ingestemd als gastland op te treden voor een nieuw op te richten instituut, het Internationaal Vaccinatie-instituut (hierna te noemen „het Instituut”), dat zich toelegt op het vergroten van de capaciteit van ontwikkelingslanden op het gebied van vaccintechnologie en vaccingerelateerde onderzoeks- en ontwikkelingsactiviteiten; Overwegende dat de Partijen bij dit Verdrag het Instituut beschouwen als een instrument om bij te dragen tot de verwezenlijking van de doelstellingen van het CVI; Overwegende dat de Partijen bij dit Verdrag de wens koesteren het Instituut de vorm te geven van een internationale organisatie met een passend bestuur, een rechtspersoonlijkheid en een gepaste internationale status, voorrechten en immuniteiten en andere noodzakelijke voorwaarden om het Instituut in staat te stellen doeltreffend te werken aan het verwezenlijken van zijn doelstellingen; Overwegende dat de Partijen bij dit Verdrag het Instituut wensen op te richten als integrerend bestanddeel van het beleidskader, de strategie en de activiteiten van het CVI; Zijn de ondertekenende Partijen het volgende overeengekomen:

 ### Artikel  I

 ####Oprichting

-Er wordt een onafhankelijke internationale organisatie opgericht met de naam „Internationaal Vaccinatie-instituut".
+Er wordt een onafhankelijke internationale organisatie opgericht met de naam „Internationaal Vaccinatie-instituut”.
 Dit Instituut functioneert in overeenstemming met het Statuut dat als een integrerend bestanddeel bij dit Verdrag is gevoegd.

 ### Artikel  II